 Next week, for Part 2, we’ll start to add the blues to balance the browns and do some freestyle colour mixing.

-If you want to brush up on your colour theory, you should have a look at my Simple Colour Mixing Course.
+If you want to brush up on your colour theory, you should look at my Simple Colour Mixing Course.

 2. Acrylic Palette Knife Painting Techniques – Free Video Course |Part 3